iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 (CI/CD) in machine learning projects.
 This way we can define a pipeline to train a model and keep track of various versions.

-> Imagine we work for the fraud detection team of a webshop and we want to build
+> Imagine we work for the fraud detection team of a web shop and we want to build
 > a model to detect fraudulent orders.
 One week fraudsters might be trying to
 > order gaming consoles, while the next they might go all-in on diapers.
 In that
 > case, we would probably want to retrain our model regularly to catch this